BrianWhelanDublin/milestone-project-4/README.md

     - Reviews page.
         - From the reviews section in the user can navigate to the review page.
         - Here they can see a list of reviews users have left.
-        - If they arent logged in they will see a notification to log in or sign up to leave a review, with links to the login and signup pages.
+        - If they aren't logged in they will see a notification to log in or sign up to leave a review, with links to the login and signup pages.
             - <p align="center"><img src="readme-images/features/reviews-page.png" alt="Image of reviews page" height="220px" width="500px"/></p>

         - If the user is logged in they will see a form section to leave a review.